We’ll never sell your information to a third party

 3 – where we are permitted or required by law, or it is in the interests of public safety to do so.

-If you disclose your tax file number (TFN) to us, you authorise us, our related companies and our agents, to store and use your TFN as authorised by law.
+If you disclose your tax file number (TFN) to us, you authorise us, our related companies and our service providers and contractors, to store and use your TFN as authorised by law.

-We use your TFN to facilitate your membership in Verve Super, to contact the ATO and other superannuation entities to find out if you have other super monies, to meet any requirements set by the ATO or other regulatory authorities, and for any other lawful superannuation purpose.
+We use your TFN to establish and administer your account with Verve Super, to contact the ATO and other superannuation entities to find out if you have other super monies, to meet any requirements set by the ATO or other regulatory authorities, and for any other lawful superannuation purpose.

 All information supplied to us is used and stored in accordance with this policy.